Complicated (Avril Lavigne song): Composition

-Composed in the key of F major, "Complicated" is a pop rock song about how people can feign or pretend in front of others.
+Composed in the key of F major, "Complicated" is a pop punk and pop rock song about how people can feign or pretend in front of others.
 Lavigne said about the song: "People sometimes bother me how they're not real and how they're just, like, putting on a face and being two-faced".
 Lavigne stated that she experienced this with both boyfriends and female friends.

 Critical reception

-The song received generally positive reviews from critics.
-In 2009, Rolling Stone readers voted "Complicated" as the eighth Top single of the decade.
+The song was met with generally positive reviews.
+In 2009, Rolling Stone readers voted "Complicated" as the eighth top single of the decade.
 "Complicated" also ranked at number 197 in Blender magazine's "The 500 Greatest Songs Since You Were Born".
 In an AOL Radio listener's poll, "Complicated" was voted Lavigne's sixth best song.

-David Browne of Entertainment Weekly gave the song a B- and said "Avril Lavigne's not kidding about that title, she's the epitome of the blossoming anti-Britney movement".
-Christina Saraceno of AllMusic described "Complicated" as "a gem of a pop/rock tune with a killer chorus" and noted similarities between it and the Pink's song "Don't Let Me Get Me".
+David Browne of Entertainment Weekly gave the song a B− and said "Avril Lavigne's not kidding about that title, she's the epitome of the blossoming anti-Britney movement".
+Christina Saraceno of AllMusic described "Complicated" as "a gem of a pop/rock tune with a killer chorus" and noted similarities between it and Pink's song "Don't Let Me Get Me".
 Saraceno highlighted the song as a "track pick" in a review of the album, Let Go.

 On a more negative note, Sal Cinquemani of Slant magazine described 'Complicated' as "infectious" and "more poser than punk".
-In a review of Lavigne's second album, Under My Skin, David Browne of Entertainment Weekly noted that "Complicated felt like strung-together bits of Morissette songs".
+In a review of Lavigne's second album, Under My Skin, David Browne of Entertainment Weekly noted that "'Complicated' felt like strung-together bits of Morissette songs".

+Glenn Rowley of Grammy.com said the song's "runaway success also helped launch pop-punk's explosion into the mainstream, and the proliferation of artists and female-fronted bands that followed — from Paramore, Ashlee Simpson and Kelly Clarkson to Gen Z hitmakers like Olivia Rodrigo, Billie Eilish and Meet Me @ The Altar — are indebted to Lavigne's trailblazing success with the song".